etri/nest-compiler/docs/IR.md

 ### Node Lowering

-Instead of compiling high-level operators directly, Glow performs "node lowering".
+Instead of compiling high-level operators directly, NEST-C performs "node lowering".
 In this phase, the compiler breaks the high-level operator nodes into low-level linear algebra operator nodes.
 For example, the FullyConnected layer is represented as a matrix multiplication followed by broadcasted add.
 Different